 In the ancient Mystery schools, initiatory and theurgical practices often involved the initiate to undergo a rite of rebirth (renatio) which is made possible following a ritualized form of the second death.
 This death is a spiritual one, where the soul undergoes a kind of night descent and the nous (divine intellect or mind) is revealed in the resurrected (anastasis) spirit body into direct contact with the gods.
 If one ascends to the gods, one becomes deified or divinized.

-From the Dionysiac mysteries, Euripedes speaks of the “the miraculous birth” and of “the wondrous babe of god, the Mystery (Bacchae 519).
+Initiation rites were not unknown to the Gnostics.
+Theurgical texts like Allogenes, Trimorphic Protennoia and Marsanes speak to the divine vision and resurrection that would be experienced by the Gnostic initiate in methodical and great detail.
 The Gnostics looked to Paul’s claim that he experienced this resurrection in his lifetime, and that he had traveled to the third heaven (2 Corinthians 12:2).
 In Revelations 19:8, it speaks of “white robes” being distributed by Christ to his “Bride”, so this also fits into this spiritual body theme.

 The title “Son of God” is not a Jewish messianic one and occurs in the gospels in connection with Jesus’ miracles.
 This is because “son of God” implies a supernatural being in human form who performs miracles by his own divine power.
 It also denotes doceticism.